UK Energy Policy 1980-2010: A history and lessons to be learnt

 The authors are leading energy policy analysts Professor Peter Pearson, Director of the Low Carbon Research Institute of Wales, Cardiff University, and Professor Jim Watson, Director of the Sussex Energy Group, University of Sussex.

 The publication identifies key trends in the development of UK energy policies, and offers reflections on what has changed (and what has not) and what lessons might be learned.
-The review:

 - charts the significant changes the UK has experienced in the structure of energy supply and demand since 1980;